 First stop Cevicheria El Guero, 291 Madero Street and Consititution Street |

-I am not a foodie, or a food blogger by any stretch.
-My family is not even particularly adventuresome, as far as food goes.
+I am not a foodie by any stretch.
+But I know what I like and this is it.
+My family sadly is not particularly adventuresome, as far as food goes.
 My kids right now, in their tweens, enjoy only bland beige food.
 No spices, please, my mouth is on fire.
-That’s what I hear when I serve Fajitas from a kit.
-They are actually much more restrictive eaters than they ever were as toddlers.
+That’s what I hear when I serve dull old fajitas from a kit.
+They are actually much pickier eaters than they ever were as toddlers.
 Sad, but true.

 My daughter was 12 when we visited.
-She enjoyed a few of the dishes – fish tacos and churros were great for her and the guides were amazing with her.
+She enjoyed a few of the dishes – fish tacos and churros were great for her and the guides were so good with her.
 One ran off to get her Gatorade, worried she was overheating.
-The service, was, as we noticed everywhere in Puerto Vallarta, world class, attentive and proactive.
-In short Vallarta food tours is an experience you should embrace.
+The service, was, as we noticed everywhere in Puerto Vallarta, attentive and proactive.
+I thoroughly enjoyed Vallarta food tours and would recommend for many tourists and travellers.

 ![]() |